 Those are good questions and are best asked with the help of an attorney before you actually announce your intention to divorce and certainly before filing for divorce.
-One of the biggest mistakes I see a divorcing man make is to stay in his marriage long past when he first realized it was time to get out.
+One of the biggest mistakes we see a divorcing man make is to stay in his marriage long past when he first realized it was time to get out.
 Then, once he makes the decision to leave, he has a real and overwhelming sense of urgency that doesn’t usually serve him well.
 That’s a mistake you will want to avoid.

-As a man, you should begin your divorce process by planning to take several months and come up with an exit strategy.
+You should begin your divorce process by planning to take several months and come up with an exit strategy.